 National Impact Assessment of the Centers for Medicare & Medicaid Services (CMS) Quality Measures Reports

-The National Impact Assessment of the Centers for Medicare & Medicaid Services (CMS) Quality Measures Reports (Impact Reports) are mandated by section 3014(b), as amended by section 10304, of the Patient Protection and Affordable Care Act (ACA), which provides that the Secretary shall, not later than March 1, 2012, and at least once every three years thereafter, conduct an assessment of the quality and efficiency impact of the use of endorsed measures described in section 1870(b)(7)(B) of the Social Security Act and make such assessment available to the public.
-The reports provide a quality check to determine if CMS is making progress on the healthcare delivery system to achieve the three aims of better care, smarter spending, and healthier people.
+The National Impact Assessment of the Centers for Medicare & Medicaid Services (CMS) Quality Measures Reports (Impact Assessment Reports) are required by section 1890A(a)(6) of the Social Security Act, which provides that the Secretary shall, not later than March 1, 2012, and at least once every three years thereafter, conduct an assessment of the quality and efficiency impact of the use of endorsed measures described in section 1870(b)(7)(B) of the Social Security Act and make such assessment available to the public.
+In keeping with the commitment to put patients first, CMS uses quality measures to support a patient-centered health care system anchored by quality, accessibility, affordability, innovation, and responsiveness.

 The 2015 Impact Report encompasses 25 CMS programs and nearly 700 quality measures from 2006 to 2013 and employs nine key research questions.
-A Technical Expert Panel (TEP) of quality measurement leaders from across the healthcare industry and a Federal Assessment Steering Committee (FASC), consisting of stakeholders from CMS and other U.S. Department of Health and Human Services (HHS) agencies, were convened to provide input into the report.
+A Technical Expert Panel of quality measurement leaders from across the health care industry and a Federal Assessment Steering Committee consisting of stakeholders from CMS and other U.S. Department of Health and Human Services (HHS) agencies were convened to provide input into the report.

 For the March 2012 report, CMS assessed the impact of quality measures within two categories:

 - Implemented measures with at least two years of performance information between 2006 and 2010.

 - Measures under consideration by CMS and made available to the public in December 2011.

 The 2012 Impact Report can be accessed via the link in the Downloads section below.

 - 2018 Impact Assessment Report [PDF, 5MB]